Pete Buttigieg 2020 presidential campaign: Exploratory committee

 Buttigieg had attracted some speculation as being a potential presidential candidate, especially following his visit to the early caucus state of Iowa in December 2018, where he announced that he would not seek reelection as mayor of South Bend.
 On January 23, 2019, he announced the formation of an exploratory committee to run for President of the United States in the 2020 Democratic Party presidential primaries.

 On March 10, 2019, Buttigieg participated a town hall meeting at South by Southwest in Austin, Texas.
 The town hall was hosted and broadcast by CNN.
-It was one in a series of three town halls with presidential candidates that CNN aired back-to-back that evening (town halls with Tulsi Gabbard and John Delany aired immediately before Buttigieg's).
+It was one in a series of three town halls with presidential candidates that CNN aired back-to-back that evening (town halls with Tulsi Gabbard and John Delaney aired immediately before Buttigieg's).
 Buttigieg's performance in his town hall attracted significant attention, particularly his remarks on former Indiana governor and incumbent Republican vice president Mike Pence.
 Buttigieg had known Pence during their overlapping years in Indiana politics.
 He argued that Pence had interpreted Christian scripture in a vastly different way than he himself did when it comes to homosexuality, and derided Pence as having become, "the cheerleader for the porn star presidency," (an evident reference to the Stormy Daniels–Donald Trump scandal, which connected Trump with a pornographic actress).
 Within the twenty-four hours after the town hall, Buttigieg raised more than $600,000 from 22,000 unique donors.
 He quickly followed-up his heralded town hall with a series of well-received news media interviews.
 The attention garnered from the town hall and subsequent interviews helped him stand out from the Democratic field's other lesser-known candidates, and gave him early advantage in fundraising advantage over those candidates.
 Soon after, CNN's Chris Cillizza called Buttigieg, "the hottest candidate in the 2020 race".
 On March 16, 2019, Buttigieg's campaign surpassed the 65,000 unique donor threshold to qualify for the first presidential primary debates.